anhtuta/chat-app/README.md

 1. Extracts the JSON payload (via `@Payload`)
 2. Uses `Jackson` to deserialize the JSON string into a `Message` object
 3. Matches JSON fields to `Message` fields (sender, content, timestamp)

+## WebSocket Authentication

+**How it works:**

+1. **During WebSocket handshake** (`WebSocketHandshakeInterceptor`):

+   - Extracts username from the HTTP session (set during login)
+   - Stores it in WebSocket session attributes

+2. **On each WebSocket message** (`WebSocketSecurityChannelInterceptor`):

+   - Validates that username exists in WebSocket session attributes
+   - Rejects message if not authenticated

+3. **In message handlers** (`WebSocketController`):
+   - Uses the authenticated username from WebSocket session
+   - Prevents spoofing (client can't fake the sender)

+**Result:**

+- Simple authentication validation
+- Prevents message spoofing
+- No complex session tracking
+- Minimal performance overhead (just a HashMap lookup)

+The solution now only validates that WebSocket messages come from authenticated users, without tracking cookie deletion.